Are you looking for an easy way on how to embed Facebook albums on your website?

 When a piece of information has a relevant image, people recall 65% of it, even after 3 days!
 This is also one of the reasons why Facebook posts with images get higher engagement than posts without photos.

-So backing up your website posts with relevant visual content is one of the best ways to ensure your message sticks in people’s memories.
+So backing up your blog posts with relevant visual content is one of the best ways to ensure your message sticks in people’s memories.

 And if you link your photos to your Facebook page, instead of just displaying a screenshot, it’s easy for your site visitors to follow you in real-time for future updates.